-Students will be removed from Academic Probation once their cumulative GPA has improved to a 2.00.
+Students will be removed from Academic Probation once their cumulative GPA has improved to a 2.00 and/or a minimum of 67% of credits have been completed.

 Attendance Policy

 Students have a responsibility to attend classes for which they have scheduled and are expected to fully participate in them.
 The attendance policy for each course is at the discretion of the academic department, and it is the instructor's responsibility to inform the student of the attendance policy in his or her syllabus.
 Instructors may include a student's attendance into the calculation of their final grade.